US

 For international firms, Totalization Agreements prevent "double taxation" for workers moving between countries.
 If your employee is covered by their home country’s system, they may be exempt from U.S. FICA.

-• Singapore: Employers must navigate CPF contractor classification to avoid "Contract of Service" penalties.
-(Note: The US and Singapore do not currently have a totalization agreement.)
+• Singapore: employers must navigate CPF contractor classification to avoid “Contract of Service” penalties.
+The US and Singapore do not currently have a totalization agreement.

-Different regions use different legal "tests" to determine if a worker is an employee or a contractor.
-Misunderstanding these can lead to massive liabilities in Singapore, the UK, or the Philippines.
+Different regions use different legal tests to determine if a worker is an employee or a contractor.
+Misunderstanding these can lead to substantial liabilities in Singapore, the UK, or the Philippines.

 Global Compliance: Worker Classification and Misclassification Risks